ariawisp/kotlin/docs/wasm/README.md

 open work, and forward roadmap for bringing this fork to WASI preview‑2 parity.

-> **Note:** The `wasmWasi` target builds the Preview‑2 component model by default.
-The canonical
+> **Note:** The `wasmWasi` target builds the Preview‑2 component model by default, publishing the
-> stdlib artifact is `kotlin-stdlib-wasm-wasi`; the legacy `kotlin-stdlib-wasm-component` coordinate
+> `kotlin-stdlib-wasm-wasi` artifact as the baseline for component-enabled WASI Kotlin.
-> now relocates to that artifact and requires no extra Gradle flags.

 ### Binding and Runtime Evolution Roadmap